loftuxab/alfresco-community-loftux/root/projects/installer/bitrock/README.txt

 ======================
-Alfresco 1.2.0 Release
+Alfresco 1.2.1 Release
 ======================

-Welcome to the Alfresco 1.2.0 Release.
+Welcome to the Alfresco 1.2.1 Release.

+The first time OpenOffice is run, you may need complete the registration and then close OpenOffice.
+You must also ensure that the OpenOffice System Tray is set to not automatically load on Windows startup and that it is closed before starting the OpenOffice Service.
+To do this, right-click the OpenOffice Quickstarter icon in the System Tray and uncheck 'Load OpenOffice.org during system start-up' and then select 'Exit quickstarter'.

-If you installed Alfresco as a service, you will now need to start them.
-There is an option to start the services from the Windows Start menu.
-To test the installation, use the Alfresco Web Client option from the Start menu.
+There are options in the Start menu for starting and stopping the Alfresco Server either as a service or directly.
+There is also an option to start the Alfresco Web Client option from the Start menu.
+If you are running Alfresco as a service and wish to use OpenOffice document transformation, please start the OpenOffice Service manually from the Start menu.

 For release notes, please visit http://www.alfresco.org/mediawiki/index.php/Release_1.2